-Premises where the licence permits the sale of alcohol for consumption on the premises and the sale is not conditional upon food being sold may have gaming machines of Class C or D After 1 September 2007 Before 1 September 2007 Up to two machines Up to two machines 1.
-Automatic entitlement to two 1.
-Apply to Licensing Authority 2.
-Attach plan of premises showing location of machines (grant only) 2.
-Notify Licensing Authority in writing of proposed intention to operate 3.
-Pay prescribed fee machines.
-3. Pay prescribed fee More than two machines 1.
-Apply to Licensing Authority More than two machines 2.
-Attach statistical justification 1.
-Apply to Licensing Authority for a showing 'need' permit 3.
-Attach plan of premises showing 2.
-Attach statistical justification location of machines showing 'need' 4.
-Pay prescribed fee 3.
-Attach plan of premises showing location of machines 4.
-Pay prescribed fee 1.
-Permit lasts for three years from date of grant 1.
-Permit has effect from 01/09/06 or 2.
-Automatically converted date of grant unless surrendered or 1 September 2007 to same expiry cancelled date as original above 2.
-Annual charge to be paid to 3.
-Renewal application must be made Licensing Authority at least two months before date of expiry 1.
-Licensing authority can withdraw entitlement for two machines where their provision is not consistent with licensing objectives; gaming has taken place in breach of a condition; premises are used mainly for gaming; an offence under the Act has been committed.
-2. Licensing authority can cancel a permit where the premises are used wholly or mainly by children or young persons or an offence under the Act has been committed.
+Premises where the licence permits the sale of alcohol for consumption on the premises and the sale is not conditional upon food being sold may have gaming machines of Class C or D

+Up to two machines

+- Automatic entitlement to two machines

+- Notify Licensing Authority in writing of proposed intention to operate machines.

+- 3. Pay prescribed fee

+More than two machines

+- Apply to Licensing Authority for a permit - 2.
+Attach statistical justification showing 'need' - 3.
+Attach plan of premises showing location of machines - 4.
+Pay prescribed fee - 1.
+Permit has effect date of grant unless surrendered or cancelled - 2.
+Annual charge to be paid to Licensing Authority - 1.
+Licensing authority can withdraw entitlement for two machines where their provision is not consistent with licensing objectives; gaming has taken place in breach of a condition; premises are used mainly for gaming; an offence under the Act has been committed. - 2.
+Licensing authority can cancel a permit where the premises are used wholly or mainly by children or young persons or an offence under the Act has been committed.